Frequently Asked Questions

 Expect early starts, long days in the car, and a packed schedule of touring, rallying, fuelling, and servicing — all while taking in constantly changing scenery and road character.

-The NZ Silver Fern Rally offers four main ways to take part:
+The NZ Silver Fern Rally offers five main ways to take part:

 Full class and eligibility details are confirmed in the Event Regulations for each edition.